chapmanbeaird/ActiveShareOptimizer/README.md

 1. **Solver issues**
    - The `coinor-cbc` package should automatically install the CBC solver
-   - If you encounter solver issues, try reinstalling with: `pip install --force-reinstall coinor-cbc`
+   - If you encounter solver issues with Python 3.13+, use Python 3.11 instead (see setup scripts)
+   - For compatibility issues, try the conda installation method

 2. **Infeasible solution**
    - Try increasing sector tolerance